Spines and Scoliosis

 The decision to have spinal or scoliosis surgery is one that requires thorough consideration between the patient and doctor.
 Your doctor will make recommendations as to the type of treatment and recovery program appropriate for you.
 At the end of the day, however, only you know best what type of treatment you are comfortable with.

-Florida Medical Clinic Department of Orthopaedic Surgery
+Florida Medical Clinic Orlando Health Department of Orthopedic Surgery

 Our leading specialist, Dr. Geoffrey Cronen, is a leader in the Southeast for diagnosing and treating spinal deformities.
 Since 2007, Dr. Cronen has helped children with spinal deformities at the Shriners Hospitals for Children in Tampa.